observability-lab-cse/observability-lab-workshop/05-dashboards/README.md

 > **📌 Starting point 📌**
 >
-> Check out this branch [/03-final](https://github.com/observability-lab-cse/observability-lab/tree/03-final), in case you have not done the previous section, and run `make` from the root folder.
+> In case you have not completed the previous section, check out this branch: [/instrumented-app](https://github.com/observability-lab-cse/observability-lab/tree/instrumented-app), and run `make` from the root folder.

 ## 📈 How to get the data we need